Virginia City, Montana: Geography

 Virginia City is located in central Madison County.
 Montana Highway 287 passes through town, leading east 14 mi to Ennis and northwest 28 mi to Twin Bridges.
 The town sits in Alder Gulch, between the Tobacco Root Mountains to the north and the Gravelly Range to the south.

 According to the U.S. Census Bureau, the town has a total area of 0.95 sqmi, all land.
 Via Alder Gulch, the town is in the watershed of the Ruby River, which flows northwest to the Beaverhead River and the Jefferson River.

 Climate

-According to the Köppen Climate Classification system, Virginia City has a borderline humid continental climate (Köppen Dfb) bordering on a cold semi-arid climate (BSk) and a subalpine climate (Dfc).
+According to the Köppen Climate Classification system, Virginia City has a borderline cool semi-arid climate (Köppen BSk) bordering on a humid continental climate (Dfb).
 The data below are from the Western Regional Climate Center over the years 1893 to 2016.